jseluis/data_science_and_analytics/Optimize_ML_Models_and_Deploy_Human-in-the-Loop_Pipelines/README.md

 - Project 1 - Optimize models using Automatic Model Tuning

+    When training ML models, hyperparameter tuning is a step taken to find the best performing training model.
+In this lab you will apply a random algorithm of Automated Hyperparameter Tuning to train a BERT-based natural language processing (NLP) classifier.
+The model analyzes customer feedback and classifies the messages into positive (1), neutral (0), and negative (-1) sentiments.

     1. Configure dataset

     2. Configure and run hyper-parameter tuning job